Photography is a passion for many in the Eastern Sierra

 Besides the frequently photographed landscape scenes here, there are people, places, animals and things that provide inexhaustible and fascinating subject matter.

-Of the many things that folks do out here most, if not all, of these lend themselves to photography.
+Of the many things that folks do out here, most and perhaps all of these lend themselves to photography.
 Rock climbers on the boulders in Buttermilk Country are strong and athletic and create wonderful figure studies in contrast to the stark rock.
 Cyclists and runners give movement and speed to images and paraglider pilots capture the human desire for flight.
 The elegance of fly-fishing is sublime and the delight on a child’s face when s/he catches a big one is a moment of pure unadulterated joy.

 Annual events bring people from all walks of life to Bishop to celebrate music, culture and competition.
 The Millpond Music festival in September is a lively weekend filled with music and unabashed dancing.
 The California High School State Rodeo finals and Mule Days are highly competitive events in which women, men, girls and boys pit their talents in a variety of equestrian disciplines against each other.
 The result is a tremendous display of human and animal skills.